fengzixin0617/gsoc25-final-submission-Pysal-spopt/GSOC25 final submission spopt.md

 6. Document the learning process with [blogs](https://fengzixin0617.github.io/gsoc2025/)

 ## Understanding object-oriented programming.
-Before starting the project, I read academic papers on Flow Refuelling Location Models (FRLMs), as these models are closely related to my PhD research.
-At that time, I was new to software engineering practices, including object-oriented programming (OOP) and collaborative workflows such as GitHub’s push/pull/fork process.
+Before starting the project, I read papers on Flow Refuelling Location Models (FRLMs), as these models are closely related to my PhD research.
+However, I was new to software engineering practices, including object-oriented programming (OOP) and collaborative workflows such as GitHub’s push/pull/fork process.
 My initial tasks therefore focused on becoming familiar with these tools and practices.

 ## Initial draft of the basic FRLM model.
 I began by developing an initial draft of the basic Flow Refuelling Location Model (FRLM).
 I then extended this draft by incorporating the threshold-based version of the model, followed by the capacitated version.
 After I gained a better understanding of OOP, I refactored the code into an object-oriented structure.
 Each of the three models can be solved using either Exact solver or Greedy solver in the module.

 ## Code review and revision.

 I then submitted my first [Pull Request](https://github.com/pysal/spopt/pull/487), which went through rounds of code review by my mentors.

+One of the important revisions during the process was abour the design of the API.
+Since the module involves multiple parameter settings, different extensions (apacity and threshold), as well as two different solvers, it was important to create a clearer structure for the module and its API.
+In the initial draft, I had a lot of repetitive code, which makes the code extremely long.
+Following my mentors advice, I later revised it to make the implementation shorter and clearer.

 ## Notebook.